Cosmological constraints from galaxy clustering and galaxy-galaxy lensing with extended SubHalo Abundance Matching: Acknowledgements

 \section{Acknowledgements}

 We thank Marika Asgari for comments on the manuscript, and Jon\'{a}s Chaves-Montero for writing the code used to compute the galaxy-galaxy lensing from the simulated galaxy catalogues.
 CM, SC, and REA acknowledge support under the grant number PID2021-128338NB-I00 from the Spanish Ministry of Science.
 CM and DA acknowledge support from the Beecroft Trust.
-SC acknowledges the support of the `Juan de la Cierva Incorporac\'ion' fellowship (IJC2020-045705-I).
+SC acknowledges the support of the `Juan de la Cierva Incorporac\'ion' fellowship (IJC2020-045705-I) and ``Ram\'on y Cajal'' fellowship (RYC2023-043783-I).
 CG is funded by the MICINN project PID2022-141079NB-C32.
 IFAE is partially funded by the CERCA program of the Generalitat de Catalunya.
 AD acknowledges support from an ERC Consolidator Grant (No. 770935).

 The authors also acknowledge the computing resources at MareNostrum and the technical support provided by Barcelona Supercomputing Center (RES-AECT-2024-2-0022).
 Technical and human support provided by DIPC Supercomputing Center is gratefully acknowledged.